CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

    ./installCEINMS.ps1

-This will activate the powershell script and start installing CEINMS.
+This will activate the PowerShell script and start installing CEINMS.
 You can keep track of any errors that may occur during the installation process, frequently encountered error messages and their corresponding fixes are listed in the :ref:`Troubleshooter <Trouble ref>`.
 If the installation goes on without issues, you should be greeted with a directory selection window issuing you to select the output directory of the source code.
 This can be the same as the directory used when downloading the installer; namely, ``C:\Users\<NAME>\AppData\Local\CeinMS``.
-This will create a new folder in that directory named ceinms-rt in which the source files are stored, we will use this folder during :ref:`compilation <Compile ref>`.
+This will create a new folder in that directory named ``ceinms-rt`` in which the source files are stored, we will use this folder during :ref:`compilation <Compile ref>`.